 Our supply contracts generally include prepayment obligations for the procurement of silicon raw materials.
-As of June 30, 2017, we had approximately RMB431.1 million (US\$63.6 million) of advances to our suppliers.
+As of September 30, 2017, we had approximately RMB607.7 million (US\$91.3 million) of advances to our suppliers.
 We generally do not receive collateral to secure such payments for these contracts and the collateral we received are deeply subordinated and shared with all other customers and other senior lenders of the supplier.

 Our prepayments, secured or unsecured, expose us to the credit risks of our suppliers, and reduce our chances of obtaining the return of such prepayments in the event that our suppliers become insolvent or bankrupt.
 Moreover, we may have difficulty recovering such prepayments if any of our suppliers fails to fulfill its contractual delivery obligations to us.
 Accordingly, a default by our suppliers to whom we have made substantial prepayment may have a material adverse effect on our financial condition, results of operations and liquidity.
 For example, in January 2013, we notified Wuxi Zhongcai Technological Co.
-Ltd., or Wuxi Zhongcai, one of our former polysilicon providers, to terminate our long-term supply agreement, in response to adverse developments in Wuxi Zhongcai's business.
+Ltd. ("Wuxi Zhongcai"), one of our former polysilicon providers, to terminate our long-term supply agreement, in response to adverse developments in Wuxi Zhongcai's business.
 In February 2013, we became involved in litigation with Wuxi Zhongcai over the supply agreement.
 We provided full provision for the RMB93.2 million of the outstanding balance of prepayments to Wuxi Zhongcai in 2012.
+The first court hearing was held on November 22, 2017.
 The related two lawsuits are pending before the Supreme People's Court as of the date of this prospectus supplement.